The Horne Section

-The Horne Section Podcast has run from 2018 until 2021.
-It was in the top 10 most streamed podcasts from the Deezer platform in 2018, and in April 2019 it was nominated in the ‘Best Comedy’ category of the British Podcast Awards.
-The podcast has featured a range of guests including comedians (Greg Davies, Roisin Conaty, Sara Pascoe, Nish Kumar, Adam Buxton), presenters (Richard Osman, Susie Dent, Angellica Bell), sportspeople (Chris Hoy, Lizzy Yarnold), performance poets (Rob Auton, Tim Key, Scroobius Pip), and musicians (Jessie Ware, David Arnold, Robbie Williams).
-Each episode consists of light-hearted banter with the guest interspersed with comedic songs written and performed by the group.

 Album discography

-These albums (and the single Grandaddy) are available to download at the group's Bandcamp page.
+These albums (and the single "Grandaddy") are distributed by the group's Bandcamp page.
 The third album was released on 5 June 2020 featuring songs from the isolation podcasts.
-The band also have a Patreon page where listeners can commission short songs and shout-outs.
+The band also have a Patreon which gives subscribers to commission short songs and have shout-outs.

 Alex Horne Presents The Horne Section

 Alex Horne Presents The Horne Section was a BBC Radio 4 show that ran from 2011 to 2014 and was broadcast in the 6.30pm weekday comedy slot.
 The programme followed a similar format to the live Edinburgh festival shows with Horne and the band performing songs and jokes in front of a live audience, with assistance from a special guest - usually from the world of comedy.
 The pianist during series 1 was former member Joe Stilgoe, and from series 2 onwards was Ed Sheldrake.

+Pilot (2011)

 Series 1 (2012)

-A pilot episode was broadcast the year before the first series.

 A bonus episode recorded from the Edinburgh Festival was broadcast later that year.